-Use auto layout to organize elements into responsive hierarchies.
-Auto layout aids in encouraging the correct behavior of the AI model, particularly in complex designs.
+Use Auto Layout to organize elements into responsive hierarchies.
+Auto Layout aids in encouraging the correct behavior of the AI model, particularly in complex designs.

 Group layers that constitute background elements together.
 Creating a dedicated group for background elements simplifies the structure and enhances the output when exporting as an image.